 It may not seem like it now, but fake reviews can do real damage to your credibility and bottom line.
 Learn how to spot a fake customer review and repair the damage before it’s too late.

 You’ve probably seen those signs.
-People love them on Yelp, and small business owners love to hang the graphic in their stores, or put one on their webpage.
+People love them, and small business owners love to hang the graphic in their stores, or put one on their webpage.
 They’re great for business, and great for its reputation.

 They can, therefore, have a huge impact on revenues.
 But do online customer reviews tell the whole story?